 While gmail is free for personal use, Google also offers a professional email service account that allows you to create a domain branded email address hosted on Google’s servers.

-Right now, GSuite costs $6/month which is more expensive than Bluehost and it doesn’t come with a domain or webhosting.
+Right now, Google Workspace costs $6/month which is more expensive than Bluehost and it doesn’t come with a domain or webhosting.